-I confirm that the medicine detailed overleaf has been prescribed by a doctor and that I give my permission for the Headteacher (or her nominee) to administer the medicine to my son/daughter.
+I confirm that the medicine detailed overleaf has been prescribed by a doctor and that I give my permission for the Principal (or his/her nominee) to administer the medicine to my son/daughter.

-I confirm that the medicine detailed is in the original packaging (in the case of non-prescription medication).
+I confirm that the medicine detailed is in the original packaging [in the case of non-prescription medication].